ibragim-bad/machine-learning-design-primer/README.md

 1. Pick the model.
 2. Pros and cons of the model.
-3. Architecture overview in a glance.
+3. Architecture overview at a glance.
     + Linear model
     + GBDT
     + Embeddings + KNN